This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

-This is one of those signs that not all women notice: I never did, for example.
+This is one of those signs that labor is days away that not all women notice: I never did, for example.
 However, some women may see some mucus dropping in the toilet, when wiping with toilet paper, or on their underwear.
 Some women even lose it over a few days, during which they experience an increased amount of vaginal discharge.

 The tricky thing about the mucus plug is that it is possible to lose it even weeks before going into labor.
 If it does, it is known to re-generate to keep protecting the entrance of the uterus: apparently it can regenerate multiple times!
 So, if you lose the mucus plug at 35 weeks or so, do not panic!